DrDBanner/inmanage/readme.md

 ## Provisioned (unattended) install

-1) Prepare `.inmanage/.env.provision` with your settings (DB/app URL/user/etc.).
+1) Generate a template from your current config: `inmanage core provision spawn` (or `inm core provision spawn`).
+This writes `.inmanage/.env.provision`.
+2) Edit `.inmanage/.env.provision` for the target host (DB creds, APP_URL, etc.).
+If you copy an existing config, keep mandatory keys like `INM_ENFORCED_USER`, `INM_ENFORCED_SHELL`, `INM_BASE_DIRECTORY`, `INM_INSTALLATION_DIRECTORY`, `INM_ENV_FILE`, and backup/cache paths intact.
-2) From the Invoice Ninja base: `inmanage core install --provision`.
+3) From the Invoice Ninja base: `inmanage core install --provision`.
-3) Optional: `inmanage core health` to verify.
+4) Optional: `inmanage core health` to verify.

+Why provisioned is recommended vs GUI:

+- Repeatable: reuse the same provision file for staging/production; no manual clicks.
+- Auditable: values live in `.inmanage/.env.provision`, so changes are trackable.
+- Automation-friendly: no prompts; safe for CI, recovery, and rollbacks.
+- Safer layout: config stays outside the app tree, so app updates won’t overwrite it.

 ## Updating Invoice Ninja & CLI